FlowCrypt/flowcrypt-ios/README.md

 ## Installation

-You'll need to have the latest version of Xcode installed.
+First, you need to have the latest version of Xcode installed.

-To run the app, you need to follow these instructions:
+To run the app, please follow these instructions:

 ```sh
 # 1. Clone the repository